Code4PuertoRico/tech-summit-2015-hackathon/README.md

 ### What if I only want to go and watch the hackers?

   Seats, lunch and internet service are only available to registered participants.
-Stay tuned for the internet live streaming details announcement.
+Stay tuned for the live streaming details and announcement.

 ### Is there going to be live streaming of the Tech Summit?

   Yes.
-Stay tuned for the internet live streaming details announcement.
+Stay tuned for the live streaming details and announcement.

 ### Can the press cover the Hackathon event?